lab47/lace/DEVELOPER.md

 A disadvantage of this approach is that it requires changes to `core/pack.go` when changes are made to certain aspects of the AST.

-The generated `core/a_*_data.go` files also cause namespaces (for files corresponding directly to libraries, i.e. not linter-related `.joke` files) to be mapped when Joker is run, and to set their lazy-initialization function (in the `.Lazy` field for the namespace) to point to a function that nulls out that `.Lazy` field and processes the binary data.
+The generated `core/a_*_data.go` files also cause namespaces (for files corresponding directly to libraries, i.e. not linter-related `.clj` files) to be mapped when Joker is run, and to set their lazy-initialization function (in the `.Lazy` field for the namespace) to point to a function that nulls out that `.Lazy` field and processes the binary data.

 #### Adding a Core Namespace

-Assuming one has determined it appropriate to add a new core namespace to the Joker executable (versus deploying it as a separate `*.joke` file), one must code it up (presumably as Joker code, though some Go code can be added to support it as well).
+Assuming one has determined it appropriate to add a new core namespace to the Joker executable (versus deploying it as a separate `*.clj` file), one must code it up (presumably as Joker code, though some Go code can be added to support it as well).

-Then, besides putting that source code in `core/data/*.joke`, one must:
+Then, besides putting that source code in `core/data/*.clj`, one must:

 * Add it to the **core/gen\_common/gen\_common.go** `CoreSourceFiles` array (after any core namespaces upon which it depends)

 Further, if the new namespace depends on any standard-library-wrapping namespaces:

 * Edit the **core/gen\_common/gen\_common.go** `import` statement to include each such library's Go code
-* Ensure that code has already been generated (that library's `std/*/a_*.go` files have already been created), perhaps by using an older version of Joker to run `generate-std.joke` from within the `std` subdirectory
+* Ensure that code has already been generated (that library's `std/*/a_*.go` files have already been created), perhaps by using an older version of Joker to run `generate-std.clj` from within the `std` subdirectory

 (Do not add the namespace to `*loaded-libs*`; that's for only libraries that have already been loaded.
 It will be automatically added to `*core-namespaces*` as an "available" library; and, upon being loaded, it will be added to `*loaded-libs*`.)